dalibo/emaj/docs/en/emajStatClient.rst

 To replace some or all these parameters, the usual *PGDATABASE*, *PGPORT*, *PGHOST* and/or *PGUSER* environment variables can be used.

-The supplied connection role must either be a super-user or have *emaj_adm* or *emaj_viewer* rights.
+The supplied connection role must be allowed to :doc:`look at E-Maj data<accessPolicy>`.

 For security reasons, it is not recommended to use the -W option to supply a password.
 Rather, it is advisable to use the *.pgpass* file (see PostgreSQL documentation).